COLOSSEO_roma_slow

 Other Monuments

-Take your time for the visit.
-The Colosseum, Palatine Hill and Roman Forum cover a huge amount of space and with so many tourist crowds around, it can take quite a few hours to walk through everything you want to see.
+The Colosseum, Palatine, and Roman Forum cover a great deal of space and with so many crowds of tourists around, it can take quite a few hours to get through everything you want to see.

 The weather

-Spring (April to June) and Autumn (September to October) are the best times: the weather is nice and there are many outdoor festivals and events.
-But even a visit in winter, or in the rain, has its charm.
+Spring (April to June) and autumn (September and October) are the best times: the weather is nice and there are many festivals and outdoor events.

 The Name of the Colosseum

-The origin is not certain, many like the idea that the name “colosseum” descends from the “colossus” of Nero, an enormous statue (according to others of Heliogabalus in the guise of the sun god), 30 m high, which stood next to the amphitheater more or less where today is the entrance to the underground station. others think, simply, that the name underlines the (colossal) size of the circus itself and another theory makes it go back to the place where the amphitheater stands, in ancient “collis isei” from a temple of Isis which was on Mount Opium and it gave its name to the district, known as “iseo”.
+The origin is not certain; many like the idea that the appellation “colosseum” descends from the “colossus” of nerone, a huge statue (according to others of heliogabalus in the guise of the sun god), 30 m high, that stood next to the amphitheater roughly where the entrance to the metro station is today.

-The story of the demons lasted a long time as even Benvenuto Cellini talks about it in one of his stories, where he narrates that one night he went to the Colosseum to attend the demonic manifestations with his friend Agnolino Gaddi and the latter, frightened, “made a trumpet of coregge with so much abundance of shit, which could do much more than zaffetica” and all the devils fled in great fury. it seems that, starting from the eighth century, the Flavian amphitheater assumed the name of colyseus, for the first time, in an epigram of the venerable Beda:
+The story of the demons lasted for a long time as even benvenuto cellini mentions it in one of his tales, where he relates that one night he went to the colosseum to witness demonic manifestations with his friend agnolino gaddi and these from the fright “made a istrombazzata di coregge with so much abundanzia di merda, la quale potette molto più che la zaffetica” and all the devils fled in great fury.

 Show more